-• Battery Voltage.
-This indicates whether the Li-Po battery powering the TeleMetrum has sufficient charge to last for the duration of the flight.
-A value of more than 3.7V is required for a 'GO' status.

-- Apogee Igniter Voltage.
-This indicates whether the apogee igniter has continuity.
+Battery Voltage This indicates whether the Li-Po battery powering the flight computer has sufficient charge to last for the duration of the flight.
+A value of more than 3.8V is required for a 'GO' status.
+Apogee Igniter Voltage This indicates whether the apogee igniter has continuity.
 If the igniter has a low resistance, then the voltage measured here will be close to the Li-Po battery voltage.
-A value greater than 3.2V is required for a 'GO' status. - Main Igniter Voltage.
-This indicates whether the main igniter has continuity.
+A value greater than 3.2V is required for a 'GO' status.

+Main Igniter Voltage This indicates whether the main igniter has continuity.
 If the igniter has a low resistance, then the voltage measured here will be close to the Li-Po battery voltage.
-A value greater than 3.2V is required for a 'GO' status. - On-board Data Logging.
-This indicates whether there is space remaining on-board to store flight data for the upcoming flight.
+A value greater than 3.2V is required for a 'GO' status.
+On-board Data Logging This indicates whether there is space remaining on-board to store flight data for the upcoming flight.
 If you've downloaded data, but failed to erase flights, there may not be any space left.
-TeleMetrum can store multiple flights, depending on the configured maximum flight log size.
-TeleMini stores only a single flight, so it will need to be downloaded and erased after each flight to capture data.
-This only affects on-board flight logging; the altimeter will still transmit telemetry and fire ejection charges at the proper times. - GPS Locked.
-For a TeleMetrum device, this indicates whether the GPS receiver is currently able to compute position information.
-GPS requires at least 4 satellites to compute an accurate position. - GPS Ready.
-For a TeleMetrum device, this indicates whether GPS has reported at least 10 consecutive positions without losing lock.
+Most of our flight com- puters can store multiple flights, depending on the configured maxi- mum flight log size.
+TeleMini v1.0 stores only a single flight, so it will need to be downloaded and erased after each flight to capture data.
+This only affects on-board flight logging; the altimeter will still trans- mit telemetry and fire ejection charges at the proper times even if the flight data storage is full.
+GPS Locked For a TeleMetrum or TeleMega device, this indicates whether the GPS receiver is currently able to compute position information.
+GPS requires at least 4 satellites to compute an accurate position.
+GPS Ready For a TeleMetrum or TeleMega device, this indicates whether GPS has reported at least 10 consecutive positions without losing lock.
 This ensures that the GPS receiver has reliable reception from the satellites.